 Attention lamb lovers!
 Here’s an easy, restaurant-quality weeknight or date night dinner that’s done in about 30 minutes!
-Seared Lamb Chops with Anchovy Butter rock with flavor from simple ingredients!
+Pan-Seared Lamb Chops with Anchovy Butter rocks with flavor but are made from simple ingredients!

 Serve with Mediterranean Braised Green Beans with Tomatoes and hot, cooked orzo pasta for a lovely umami-packed meal!